 We have been waiting for the XF 8mm f/3.5 R WR for what seems like an eternity in the world of camera journalism.
-Fujifilm dropped this lens onto its official roadmap last year to get everyone tantalized, but the day has finally arrived.
+Fujifilm dropped this lens onto its official roadmap a year ago to get everyone tantalized, but the day has finally arrived.

-The XF 8mm lens offers the widest focal length prime lens currently available for Fujifilm X-Mount cameras (first-party lenses at least).
-And honestly, I doubt there will be anything wider unless Fujifilm decides to make a fisheye lens.
+The XF 8mm lens offers the widest focal length prime lens currently available for Fujifilm X-Mount cameras (in first-party lenses at least), and I doubt there will be anything wider unless Fujifilm decides to make a fisheye lens.

 Previous to this lens the widest offering from Fujifilm directly was the XF 8-16mm f/2.8 R LM WR, although this is a bulky and expensive lens.
 By contrast, the XF 8mm f/3.5 R WR is incredibly light and compact, and won’t break the bank.
 But is this decreased size a compromise and will the XF 8mm actually be any good?